 We've tested all the top slippers from Sorel, Olukai, Birkenstock, UGG, Teva, Chaco, and more to find the best pair to keep your feet comfortable and warm while outside or in.

-We've spent many years seeking out the best mens slippers and womens slippers from among all top-sellers on the market so that we can hone in on the perfect pairs.
+We've spent many years seeking out the best slippers from among all top sellers on the market so that we can hone in on the perfect pairs.
 We tested slippers for comfort, insulation, breathability, construction quality, walking performance, packability, and more to better understand where each shines and where there may be features lacking.
 Not all slippers are made the same, and our combination of real-world and in-depth lab testing ensures we are delivering expert insight into which among them stand out above the rest.

 Insole provides excellent cushion, heel, and arch support